cloudmesh-community/book/chapters/pi/setup-ultimate.md

 I think we want ultimately the section "PI Network of Workstations" to also use this or be the final section.

-Once the content has either been integrated here or it is determinde that the previous file is no longer needed, we will move the other file into a dir deprecated, and remove the file from chapter.yaml.
+Once the content has either been integrated here or it is determined that the previous file is no longer needed, we will move the other file into a dir deprecated, and remove the file from chapter.yaml.

-We will aslo need to manage a second documentation just for CM-burn in the cm-burn repo that jsut focusses on cm-burn as this is also a stand alone prg
+We will aslo need to manage a second documentation just for CM-burn in the cm-burn repo that just focusses on cm-burn as this is also a stand alone prg

-The duplicated setions we are aware of include:
+The duplicated sections we are aware of include:

 If its integrated mark the checkmark.
 We need to be carful not to lose info